alchimya/iOS-Password-Entropy/README.md

 <br/>
 <b>N</b> is the pool of characters used

-For instance a password that only use lowercase characters (as mypassword) would be represented as log2(26) ≈ 4.7 bits of entropy per character.
+For instance a password that only uses lowercase characters (as mypassword) would be represented as log2(26) ≈ 4.7 bits of entropy per character.
 <br/>
 See below some example: